TritonSE/linters/README.md

 1. If your frontend is in a subdirectory of the backend, you'll need to follow some additional instructions to ensure that the frontend and backend are linted separately.

-   1. Frontend:

-      Add `"root": true` to your `.eslintrc.json` to avoid using the backend's ESLint config for the frontend.
-See [this link](https://eslint.org/docs/user-guide/configuring/configuration-files#cascading-and-hierarchy) for more details.

    1. Backend:

       Add the frontend directory to an `.eslintignore` file (replace `frontend` with the name of your frontend directory):